mercury200Hg/youtube-repeat/README.md

 - **Repeat YouTube Videos**: Automatically repeat videos on YouTube when they finish playing.
 - **Tab-Specific Settings**: Store repeat preferences for individual tabs, which are cleared when the tab is closed.
-- **User Feedback**: Provides tooltips to guide users when the extension cannot be used, such as when no video is playing.
+- **User Feedback**: Provides tooltips to guide users when the extension cannot be used.

 ## Installation